ctrlshftn/CloudBot/docs/user/commands.md

 **topic**: [channel] &lt;topic&gt; - changes the topic to &lt;topic&gt; in [channel], or in the caller's channel ( *Permission required:* op_topic, op)

-**topten (loved, pointstop):** .topten or .pointstop prints the top 10 things with the highest points in the channel.
+**topten (pointstop, loved):** .topten or .pointstop prints the top 10 things with the highest points in the channel.
 To see the top 10 items in all of the channels the bot sits in use .topten global.

-**translate**: [source language [target language]] &lt;sentence&gt; - translates &lt;sentence&gt; from source language (default autodetect)

 **tv (tv_next):** tv &lt;series&gt; -- Get the next episode of &lt;series&gt;.